How Does Dental Insurance Work? A Complete Guide

 This is a Class I procedure.
 These are routine services such as cleanings, checkups, and annual X-rays.

 This is a Class II procedure.
-These are non-surgical restorative procedures like root canals, fillings, and extractions for example.
+These are non-surgical restorative procedures like root canals, fillings, and extractions.

 What Dental Procedures Are Not Covered by Insurance?

 Most often, dental insurance plans will not cover cosmetic procedures.
 This is determined by the company’s dental insurance policies.
 For example, teeth whitening, veneers, and tooth shaping are not covered, even if done by in-network dentists.
-Since these are not considered medically necessary, you will have to pay the entire cost.
+You must pay the entire cost since these are not considered medically necessary.

 Orthodontics (braces) may be covered in dental plans, but this is not common.